-Day 16: Saturday 19 September, Guimarães - Amarante - Porto
+Day 16: Saturday 16 September, Guimarães - Amarante - Porto

-- Solar de Mateus, Vila Real - Amarante
+- Solar de Mateus, Vila Real

+- Amarante

+- Wine tasting at Quinta da Avelada, Penafiel

 Today we drive through the Douro Valley, exploring this famous historical wine-growing region as we travel to Porto.
 We drive first to Vila Real where we encounter the Solar de Mateus, the most famous 18th-century manor house in Portugal, not least because it appears on the rosé wine label we all know!
 The palace, with its white walls relieved by an extravagance of stone façade decoration and extraordinary pinnacles, is an excellent example of Portuguese Baroque architecture.
 It is surrounded by water, gardens, tree-covered walks, a beautiful balustraded stairway, formal box-planted terraces and allegorical statues.
 Inside are magnificent carved wooded ceilings, precious furnishings and artwork.